 We had no idea there are thousands of tulip varieties.
 Over 3,000 varieties of tulips are currently registered in the world – we saw about 800 of them at Keukenhof.

-We were fascinated by the size of some of their petals, nearly as big as our heads.
-And tulips that hung from the tops of stems like bells ringing towards the ground.
+We were fascinated by the size of some of their petals, which were nearly as big as our heads.
+And tulips that hung from the tops of stems like bells ringing toward the ground.
 Or the ruffly, frilly edges on others.
 It was awe-inspiring.

 We also saw a lot of tropical flowers in the Willem-Alexander pavilion, including Birds of Paradise and orchids.
 There were lots of gorgeous Amaryllis flowers too.
 (Photo below, on the left.)

 🌷The Dutch Windmill at Keukenhof